dis-sg/dis-sg.github.io/_posts/2020-06-22-creative-weekly-2.md

 <figcaption><a href="https://www.lendleaseglobalcommercialreit.com/-/media/asia/lendlease-global-commercial-reit/investor-relations/sgx-announcements/2020/20200613/20200613--lendlease-global-commercial-reit-wins-tender-to-redevelop-grange-road-car-park.pdf">(Source)</a></figcaption>
 </figure>

-Come 2022, the plot once known as Grange Road carpark would be transformed into an ambitious events space, designed by DP Architects.
+Come 2022, the plot once known as Grange Road carpark would be transformed into an ambitious events space, designed by <a href="https://www.dpa.com.sg/">DP Architects</a>.

 Landlease Reit, which also manages the neighbouring 313 Somerset, hopes this space would breathe new life into an increasingly deserted Orchard Road.